Link to Brentford High Street Project

 The tithe map shows it was a larger than average building fronting Smith Hill and it can be picked out in maps of 1865 and 1894.

-No. 35 was a common lodging house occupied by over 20 people in the 1871, 1881 and 1891 censuses; Sarah Rogers was the head of household in 1871 & 1881 and in 1871 there is a note in the census suggesting it was known as 'The Swan'.
+No. 35 was a common lodging house occupied by over 20 people in the 1871, 1881 and 1891 censuses; Sarah Rogers was the head of household in 1871 and a note in the census suggests it was known as 'The Swan'.
+Sarah Rogers remained here in 1881.

 North Thames Gas Board records held at the LMA refer to 'a copyhold messuage in Smith's Hill Old Brentford, now 35 High Street, Brentford' (1890).
 In 1901: 'a copyhold tenement in Smith's Hill, house formerly there now destroyed, known as 35 High Street'.
 There is also a provisional valuation for Land Tax for number 35 in 1915.
 (I).
 The 1909/10 Valuation describes the plot as 'Land at Smith Hill with frontage to High Street, formerly known as 35 High Street'.
 It was owned by Charles Pascall and described as 'vacant land with advertisement hoarding'.
 A note dated 25/09/1917 adds 'site slopes away towards river'.